BS (Symbolic Systems) Stanford University

-Ryan Shaw received his Ph.D. in 2010 from the University of California, Berkeley School of Information, where he wrote his dissertation on how events and periods function as concepts for organizing historical knowledge.
+Ryan Shaw, an associate professor at the UNC School of Information and Library Science, received his Ph.D. in 2010 from the University of California, Berkeley School of Information, where he wrote his dissertation on how events and periods function as concepts for organizing historical knowledge.
 He is also the author of the LODE (Linking Open Descriptions of Events) ontology, recently adopted by the UK Archives Hub for their Linked Data effort.
 In 2012 he received a three-year Early Career Development grant from the Institute of Museum and Library Services to invent new tools for applying computational text processing techniques to organize large collections of civil rights histories.
 He is also a co-PI of the Editors' Notes project, a Mellon Foundation-funded effort to develop open, collaborative notebooks for humanists, and the PeriodO project, an NEH-funded gazetteer of scholarly assertions about the extents of historical, art-historical, and archaeological periods.
 In the past he has been involved in a number of digital humanities projects through his work with the Electronic Cultural Atlas Initiative.
 In a previous life, he worked as a software engineer in Tokyo, Japan.

 Courses Regularly Taught:

 INLS 550 History of the Book

 2014 ASIS&T Book of the Year for The Discipline of Organizing, ed.
 Glushko.
 Ryan was a principal collaborating author of this information organization textbook, and author of the chapter titled “The Forms of Resource Descriptions." https://ischools.org/Discipline-of-Organizing